 - Refresh the page to see if the error has vanished

-- If it has, and you still need to utilize a proxy server for day-to-day work, you should either reconfigure the settings or switch to a different provider
+- If it has, and you still need to utilize a proxy server for day-to-day work, you should either reconfigure the settings or switch to a different hosting provider

 Those who use a VPN service may also experience the ERR_CONNECTION_TIMED_OUT issue.
 If that's the case, we recommend switching VPN protocols because your ISP or firewall may have prohibited the one you're currently using.
 Alternately, try temporarily disabling the application.

 All browsers including chrome save a cache of information on your computer, which includes your browser cookies, history, and saved login information.
 This information is saved so that the relevant web pages load faster the next time you visit them.

 The cache that is saved is useful and saves you time, but it can also cause a slew of problems.
 Thankfully, emptying your cache will cure the problem quickly.

 For that, you must find that your browser's cache is the genuine culprit of the “This Site Can't Be Reached” error.
 So, to confirm, complete the procedures below.